softwaresaved/jamie/README.md

 ### Python requirements

 **Python 3.6 and dependencies**:
-It is suggested to run a virtualenvironment and installing all the required dependencies in it (requires Python3.6):
+It is suggested to run a virtual environment and installing all the required dependencies in it (requires Python3.6):

 ```bash
     pip install virtualenv --user && virtualenv venv && source venv/bin/activate